Prashidha0O1/yew-rs/README.md

 ## FILE UPLOAD WebApp Using RUST
-A demo application if how you can store images and videos on the cloud.
+A demo application of how you can store images and videos on the cloud.
 Whether you are a fan of Rust or are a developer interested in new frameworks, Yew is a strong option that allows for fast, reliable, and maintainable web applications.
 <br>
 ## What is Yew?